DanWahlin/CustomerManagerStandard/readme.md

 * Using Visual Studio extensions like [ReSharper](http://www.jetbrains.com/resharper/) or [TestDriven.net](http://www.testdriven.net/).
 * Using the command line or GUI provided by the [NUnit.Runners](https://www.nuget.org/packages/NUnit.Runners) NuGet package.

-Thanks to [Bruno Baia](https://github.com/bbaia) for the contribution!
+Thanks to [Bruno Baia](https://github.com/bbaia) for the contribution